When and Why to Consider Mail-Order Prescriptions

 The mail system is sometimes unpredictable: medications may arrive late or damaged.
 Some mail orders may require signatures; if there is not someone home to sign then you may not receive your medication.
 This can be dangerous if your medicine is important for managing a life-threatening condition.

 Mail-order pharmacies use special packaging to keep medications like insulin and GLP-1 agonists refrigerated during shipping.
-Keep in mind, though, that refrigeration systems can break, so you should unpack these drugs as soon as possible after delivery to make sure they stay cold.
+On rare occasions, refrigeration systems can break, so you should unpack these drugs as soon as possible after delivery to make sure they stay cold.

 Some people prefer to talk to a pharmacist about their medications in person.
 This is not possible for mail-order prescriptions.